Rising-Stars-by-Sunshine/STATS201-PS2-Jenny/Method/Readme.md

 ## 1.1 Objective

-**Objective:** To investigate the correlation between public perception of climate change discussions on Twitter and the occurrences of extreme weather events and the release of environmental policy over time, focusing on the Ohio Detrailment 2023 incident.
+**Objective:** To investigate the correlation between public perception of climate change discussions on Twitter and the occurrences of extreme weather events and the release of environmental policy over time during the impactful year of 2022.

 **Significance:** Understanding the intricate relationship between real-world events, environmental policies, and public discourse on social media is paramount.
 This research seeks to shed light on how external factors influence public perceptions of climate change, contributing valuable insights for policymakers, researchers, and the broader public.